rohitchauhan404/bulma_vue/README.md

 ****************************************
 Install Vite with npm install

-To run Vite development-server with Hot Module Replacement npm run dev
+To run Vite development-server with Hot Module Replacement, this will update the browser on each code change. npm run dev

 To build your project into dist/ folder